Kinesiology & Athletics

 Cheer Leadership

-Fitness and Wellness (PE Activty Courses)
+Fitness and Wellness (PE Activity Courses)

 In addition to the previously described degree programs, the kinesiology & athletics department is responsible for the oversight of the institution’s shared curriculum requirements for “fitness and wellness for life.”
 Courses that fulfill these requirements are designed to emphasize responsible stewardship of God’s creation through maintenance of personal health.
 Students develop skills and establish habits that prepare them for a lifetime of healthy living and physical well-being.
-Students are required to complete three activity courses.
+Students are required to complete one activity course.

-The learning outcomes for fitness-for-life courses include...
+The learning outcomes for fitness-for-life courses include:

-• provision of an environment for students to participate in regular physical activity.
+• Provision of an environment for students to participate in regular physical activity

-• students who are challenged to develop healthy lifestyle habits and choices.
+• Students who are challenged to develop healthy lifestyle habits and choices

-• development of an understanding and appreciation for the miraculous creation of the human body.
+• Development of an understanding and appreciation for the miraculous creation of the human body

-• the understanding and application of appropriate fitness and wellness terminology.
+• The understanding and application of appropriate fitness and wellness terminology

 Fitness and Wellness/Activity Courses - 3 credits total